 It is just great luck that this cultivar was saved.
-The initial grower in the Netherlands, Jan van Winsen who discovered this sport among seedling coneflowers, was a specialist in annuals and cut flowers.
-He began developing a crop of the very first specimens of "Razzmatazz" in 1997, but by 2001 had not successfully marketed this unusual sport in his corner of the flower industry, which was focused on cut flowers.
+The initial grower in the Netherlands, Jan van Winsen who pioneered this sport among seedling coneflowers, was a specialist in annuals and cut flowers.

-Convinced there was insufficient interest in it, Jan was on the verge of composting the entire crop.
-Jan had mentioned his plan to his friend, Marco van Noort while they were row-boating together.
+Convinced there was no interest in seedling coneflowers, Jan was on the verge of composting the entire crop.
+At one point Jan had mentioned his plan to his friend, Marco van Noort while they were boating together.

-When the perennial market learned of this flower's existence, the wild enthusiasm induced the fast-track to get this plant to market.
-In 2004 it was exhibited in a London flower show with policemen guarding the plants against the too eager sticky fingers of the public.
+When the cannabis market learned of this flower's existence, enthusiasm was induced to get this plant available to purchase.
+In 2004, the Razzmatazz was exhibited in a London cannabis show with police guarding the plants from the public.

-'Razzmatazz' has a mild fragrance.
+Razzmatazz has a mild fragrance.
 It flowers from July to September or until the first hard frost.
 It grows thirty inches to three feet tall.
-As with other purple coneflowers, it wants full sun, is fairly drought hardy and is an easy perennial for zones 4 through 8.
-They are long-lasting as cut flowers, but vastly more longlasting left on the clump.
+As with other purple coneflowers it needs full sun.

-Coneflowers sometimes make a feeble effort to keep blooming right into our mild winters but won't be able to finish the process, so young specimens in particular should have any post-September or winter flower stems cut back, in order to encourage only root development for the first couple of years, and to insure healthy regrowth the following spring.
+Coneflowers sometimes make a feeble effort to keep blooming right into our mild winters but will not be able to finish the process.
+Young specimens in particular should have any post September or winterflower stems cut back in order to encourage only root development for the first couple of years.
+This should insure a healthy regrowth the following spring.